codefresh-io/docs.codefresh.io/_docs/terms-and-privacy-policy/terms-of-service.md

-If you need a signed copy of the Customer Agreement for your records, please click here <!--- -->.
+If you require a signed copy of the Customer Agreement for your records, please contact [sales@octopus.com](mailto:sales@octopus.com).

 ## Customer Agreement FAQs